 The setting of the Default Microphone field determines which microphone operates during normal operation.
-Select Top or Bottom.
+Select Top or Bottom, using the drop-down menu.
 While the radio is in handset mode, the bottom microphone operates, regardless of the setting of this field.